Presidency of Javier Milei: Middle East

 On 12 December 2023, Argentina changed its position before the United Nations in regard to the ongoing Gaza war.
 Argentina, which had voted in favor of a ceasefire in the General Assembly Resolution ES-10/21, switched to abstaining in the Resolution ES-10/22.
 Analysts said the move showed a clearer support for Israel from Milei.
 On 14 January 2024, on the occasion of the hundredth day of war between Israel and Hamas, Milei expressed solidarity with the government and people of Israel, further adding that Argentina "endorses Israel's right to legitimate defence".
 On 5 February 2024, he commenced his inaugural state visit to Israel as president.
 There, Milei met with President of Israel Isaac Herzog and Prime Minister of Israel Benjamin Netanyahu, to whom he confirmed Argentina's embassy in Israel will move from Tel Aviv to Jerusalem.

 In June 2024, Milei received the ILAN Award for Political Innovation, presented by Isaac Assa, president of the Israel Latin American Network (ILAN).

+Milei celebrated June 2025 Israeli strikes on Iran, stating that "today is a great day for Western civilization".